lockbook/lockbook/docs/sync.md

 Understanding the [data model](data_model.md) is a prerequisite to understanding this document.

-Sync is the means by which a client updates their local state after
+Sync is the means by which a user updates a client with either their changes on other devices or peer changes on shared files.

 Design constraints: